DroneDB/docs/docs/overview.md

 That's insightful!

-Now you're ready to copy/move your images (or a subset of them) and send them to your favorite program for further processing/analysis.
+Now you're ready to copy/move your images and send them to your favorite program for further processing/analysis.

 You can use this tool to sort through your datasets more quickly or to examine your SD cards.